National Committee on Racial and Ethnic Diversity (NCORED)

 Members, Terms and Criteria

-The Committee shall be comprised of up to 7 members.
+The Committee shall be comprised of up to 9 members but no less than 7.
 The Board of Directors established the principle of representation of diverse racial and ethnic groups in accordance with the specification of groups identified under the Association’s Affirmative Action Program.
 Representation from each of these groups on NCORED is desirable.

-The Chair of NCORED will be a person, from one of the diverse racial and/or ethnic groups, and who is the Board Secretary or another member of the NASW Board of Directors.
-The Chair shall be appointed for a two-year term.
-The membership of the Committee is not included in the affirmative action statistics to avoid distorting the data.
+The Chair of NCORED will be a person from one of the diverse racial and/or ethnic groups, and who is the Board Secretary or another member of the NASW Board of Directors.
+The Chair shall be appointed for 3 years.

 Specific Responsibilities